Rush Lynn Board at Cutting Edge Societal Evolution.

 I have sources.

-Well, I don't have any evidence, no, but I uh I'm very clear it happened, and if it didn't happen, I want to break that story.
+I don't have any evidence, no, but I'm very clear it happened.

-So you call it whatever you want.
+So you call it whatever you want, narrative journalism.

-Well, I don't you could call it a hoax, but a hoax is knowingly.
+Well, I don't, you could call it a hoax, but a hoax is knowingly.

 I don't know that there's a hoax here.